mcuma/chpc_singularity/README.md

 ## Things to still look at

-- running MPI programs that are in the container - IMHO unless the application is really difficult to build, stick to host based execution
+- running MPI programs that are in the container - IMHO unless the application is really difficult to build, stick to host based execution - works, see ubuntu_mpi
-- including sys branch tools like MKL in the container for better performance
+- including sys branch tools like MKL in the container for better performance -- can supply Ubuntu's OpenBlas under numpy - need to test performance
-- running X applications out of the container
+- running X applications out of the container - works, but, OpenGL is questionable